1. Cranfield University

 FAQs on Gender Gaps at UK Universities

-Cranfield University currently has the largest gender gap, with 74% of students being male.
-Other universities with notable gaps include Leeds College of Music (70% male), London Business School (36% female), Heriot-Watt University (60% male), and Imperial College London (40% female).
+Cranfield University currently has the largest gender gap, with about 74% of students being male.
+Other universities with notable gaps include Leeds Conservatoire (around 70% male), London Business School (around 64% male), Heriot-Watt University (about 60% male), and Imperial College London (close to 60% male).

 Gender imbalances often reflect a university’s academic focus.
-STEM (science, technology, engineering, and maths) and business-related courses typically attract more male applicants, while creative, health, and social science subjects often draw more female students.
+STEM fields such as engineering, technology, and computing attract more male applicants, while creative arts, nursing, and education degrees are more popular with female students.
+Campus culture and recruitment strategies also play a role.

 Authors